 The Greenhorn Mountain Veterans Association was conceived in September 1948 by Bob Robinson and Hal Duvall.
 Since its inception that fall, the GMVA has been a non-profit organization seeking to “promote social activity and community welfare” in the mountain communities of Woody, Granite Station, Posey and Glennville.
-This aim has taken many different directions over the years.
+This common goal has taken many different directions over the years.
 From community dances, barbeques, Christmas parties and Easter Egg Hunts, one thing has remained constant, the Glennville Round-Up Rodeo!
-Our PRCA Round-Up Rodeo has brought the community together to provide top-quality rodeo entertainment to Kern County for 72 years this year.
+Our PRCA Round-Up Rodeo has brought the community together to provide top-quality rodeo entertainment to Kern County for 73 years this year.
 Many rodeo legends have competed in our little arena and the GMVA greatly appreciates all the PRCA has done to help us promote the All-American sport of Rodeo!

 In October of 1949, the GMVA purchased twenty-three acres from Charles Gann.
 Plans were drawn up, and construction started on the arena, which was completed in June of 1950 – just in time for the rodeo.
 The arena grandstands were started that same year, but were not completed until 1956.
 One year later, we proudly welcomed Cotton Rosser and the Flying U Rodeo Company as our stock contractor for the annual rodeo.
 Cotton and his crew have been loyal friends for almost 65 years!
 The designs for the Veteran’s Hall began in 1953, and the structure was completed in 1961.
 In the years since then, the veterans have constantly sought to expand and improve the grounds and facilities in Glennville, building and maintaining all of the structures that can be seen today around the rodeo grounds.